airtai/faststream/.faststream_gen/rabbit/examples/headers.md

 The `x-match` argument indicates whether the arguments should match the message headers in whole or in part.

-Then we signed up several consumers using the advertised queues to the `exchange` we created
+Then we signed up several consumers using the advertised queues to the `exchange` we created:

 ```python linenums="26" hl_lines="1 6 11 16"
 @broker.subscriber(queue_1, exch)